EXCLUSIVE-Biden eyes new ways to bar China from scooping up U.S. data

 Prenatal test developed with Chinese military stores gene data

-(Reporting by Alexandra Alper and Karen Freifeld; Editing by Chris Sanders and Alistair Bell)
+(Reporting by Alexandra Alper and Karen Freifeld; Additional reporting by Yew Lun Tian in Beijing; Editing by Chris Sanders, Alistair Bell and Ed Osmond)

 ((Alexandra.Alper@thomsonreuters.com; +1(202)354-5865; Reuters Messaging: alexandra.alper.thomsonreuters.com@reuters.net - https://twitter.com/alexalper?lang=en))